vishes-shell/vishes-shell.github.io/source/_posts/2020-05-11-test-your-async-application-with-database.md

     return wrapper
 ```

-And all we need to do is to decorate our test method:
+All we need to do is to decorate our test method:

 ```python
 @transaction_wrapper